Greater Holtze Area Plan

 The Greater Holtze Area Plan is being developed over three stages.
 It is intended that once all three stages have been completed the Area Plan will form part of the NT Planning Scheme.

-Stage One - Current Stage
+Stage One - Complete

-Stage Three
+Stage Three - Underway

 Stage Three is the final stage of the project.